blah-buttery/particle-detection/README.md

+# Deep Learning Model for Nanoparticle Detection

+## Overview

+This project implements nanoparticle detection using a Variational Autoencoder (VAE) combined with contrastive loss and clustering strategies.
+The goal is to enable unsupervised particle discovery and improve detection performance through latent space refinement.

+---

 ## Project Directory Overview

 This repository is organized to support **training, evaluation, and visualization** for nanoparticle detection using a Variational Autoencoder (VAE) with contrastive loss and clustering techniques.